 The hard, sturdy sticks are strong enough to withstand even the most ferocious chewing.
 This can benefit your dog’s mental health since the aggressive chewing releases endorphins that make your dog feel good.

 Doggy says, read this too: Why do dogs sleep with their tongues out?

 How Long Should You Let Your Dog Chew on a Bully Stick?

 Though bully sticks are perfectly safe, you should still monitor your dog while they chew on one.

-Bully sticks are safe and nutritious, but they are quite high in calories.
+Although they are safe and nutritious, bully sticks have calories too.
 This means you shouldn’t let your dog finish one too quickly.

 Bully sticks usually take a long time for your dog to finish, but it is a good idea to pay attention to how much they are eating in a day.

 Make sure to take away the bully stick if it seems like they are eating too much as this might cause them not to want to eat their regular meals.

 Bully sticks are also very good for your growing puppy, but puppies need to be cut off from their bully stick after around 10 minutes of chewing per day.